 My abstract painting practice is guided by intuition, with no predetermined outcome.
 In a world full of noise, I find stillness in the process, allowing colors, shapes, and images to emerge naturally.

-As a child, my mother filled our home with borrowed paintings from the library, swapping them out each month—new wonders to love or reject.
-Our kitchen walls, covered in bold posters of graphic design and folk art, carried urgent calls to action, like “Cesar Chavez Says Don’t Eat Grapes.”
-While my lifelong commitment to social and environmental change was an obvious outcome, it took decades to realize how those striking, emotional images shaped my visual language and continue to fuel my practice.
+I started my studio practice at 50.
+As a child, my mother filled our walls with bold posters of graphic design and folk art, carrying urgent calls to action, like “Cesar Chavez Says Don’t Eat Grapes,” and “Save Ancient Forests.”
+It led me to study ecology in college, but it took decades to realize how those striking, emotional images shaped my visual language as well, and continue to fuel my practice.